elliottsmith/bankofparliament.data/README.md

 - url link seems broken

-- update for new spads data
+- update for new spads data - table formats have changed - need to revisit this

+- add mp's full salary, cabinet, shadow cab, panel of chairs, committee chairmanship and other gov roles